Our KS3 curriculum teaches students to:

 What can this qualification lead to afterwards?

 Religious Education will allow you access to a number of careers and further education pathways.
-Many employers, especially the police, armed forces and caring professions regard GCSE RE as a good qualification.
+Many employers, especially the police, armed forces and caring professions regard GCSE Religious Studies as a good qualification.
 It shows you are aware of other people’s beliefs and of the nature of the society you live in, it helps you to work and deal with people of different cultures and beliefs and it helps to remove ignorance, which causes prejudice.
 Skills you will develop on this course include team working and communication.
 Success on this course shows that you are interested in and aware of the world in which you live.

 Where can I find out more about this qualification?